Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 DDS

-Dillard's 10-Q Report Shows Mixed Q1 Performance
+Dillard's, Inc. Quarterly Report Shows Mixed Performance

-Gross margin decreased to 43.9% from 44.6% during the three months ended May 3, 2025, compared to the same period in 2024.
-Gross margin from retail operations also decreased to 45.5% from 46.2% during the three months ended May 3, 2025, compared to the same period in 2024.
-The company closely monitors inflation and potential trade restrictions, including tariffs, which pose a risk to its operations.
+The company's gross margin decreased to 43.9% from 44.6% during the three months ended May 3, 2025, compared to the same period in 2024.
+Selling, general and administrative expenses increased to 27.6% of sales during the three months ended May 3, 2025 from 27.5% of sales during the same period in 2024.
+Payroll and payroll-related expenses decreased by $4.3 million.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.